Installing R and RStudio

 Verify that you can access your packages

-requires you to specify the package name without quotation marks (e.g., library(tidyverse)
+command requires specifying the package name without quotation marks (e.g., library(tidyverse)

 , not library("tidyverse")